 If you want to discuss your child, the class teacher is your first point of contact.
-If you require any further advice or support with your child's needs you can make an appointment with Miss Igglesden, the SENDCo or a member of the wider SEND Team: Mrs Narraway (Headteacher) or Mrs Brinskman-Wood (Pastoral Lead).
+If you require any further advice or support with your child's needs you can make an appointment with Mrs Wormleighton, the SENDCo.
 Should you need any further help, there are a number of parents' support groups that school can signpost you towards.
 Please do not hesitate to come and ask for details.